-If you are unable to attend your teaching sessions, eg because you are unwell, you should inform your academic school.
+If you are unable to attend because you are unwell for reasons unrelated to Covid-19, you should inform your academic school by email.
 If you are not able to attend for more than two weeks you should discuss with your academic school whether to continue studying or whether a Leave of Absence would be more appropriate.

 You are also required to engage with your online studies, and to complete any tasks flagged in Learn which have a deadline, including all assessed coursework.
 You should not log your attendance on the digital registers for the sessions you attend online.

 The University will maintain an oversight of your engagement to ensure you are progressing with your studies.
 It is important that you accurately record your attendance at your timetabled in-person sessions.
 The data provides an opportunity for the University to identify any students who may be having difficulty with their studies, and allows us to provide additional support to them.

 If you do not record your attendance at your in-person sessions, or do not complete your online activities by the deadline given by your tutors, you will be contacted by your School to make you aware that your attendance/engagement is not satisfactory.

 If you do not maintain satisfactory attendance, as described in the University’s policy, you may have your studies terminated.